What exactly is Nightlase?

 Get enough sleep:

-Ensure that you obtain the 7–9 hours of sleep that people need each night.
+Ensure you obtain the 7–9 hours of sleep that people need each night.
 Snoring may be exacerbated by sleep deprivation.
 This is because it has the potential to induce your neck muscles to relax, increasing your vulnerability to airway blockage.
 Snoring may also contribute to sleep deprivation by interfering with sleep.

 Raise your bed’s head: